openstack-archive/tripleo-specs/specs/newton/pacemaker-next-generation-architecture.rst

 `puppet/manifests/overcloud_controller_pacemaker.pp` manages most
 service on the controllers via pacemaker.
-This approach, while having the advantage of having a single entity managing and monitoring all services, does bring a certain complexity to it and assumes that the operaters are quite familiar with pacemaker and its management of resources.
+This approach, while having the advantage of having a single entity managing and monitoring all services, does bring a certain complexity to it and assumes that the operators are quite familiar with pacemaker and its management of resources.
 The aim is to propose a new architecture, replacing the existing one, where pacemaker controls the following resources: